Stephen-Seo/SimpleArchiver/file_format.md

     2. The second byte.
         1. The first bit is "other write permission".
         2. The second bit is "other execute permission".
+        3. If this bit is set, then this entry is marked invalid.
+The link name will be preserved in this entry, but the following link target paths will be set to zero-length and will not be stored.
 2. 2 bytes 16-bit unsigned integer "link name" in big-endian.
 This does not include the NULL at the end of the string.
 Must not be zero.
 3. X bytes of link-name (length defined by previous value).
 Is a NULL-terminated